neo4j/neo4j-graphrag-python/docs/source/user_guide.rst

     print(response.answer)

-Let's dig into more details and learn how we can customize this code.
+The following sections provide more details about how to customize this code.

 ******************************
 GraphRAG Configuration
 ******************************

+Each component can be configured individually: the LLM and the prompt.

-Using another LLM model
+Using Another LLM Model
 ========================

-If you do not wish to use OpenAI, you have two available options:
+If OpenAI can not be used, there are two available alternatives:

-1. Use any LangChain chat model
+1. Utilize any LangChain chat model.
-2. Implement your own interface
+2. Implement a custom interface.

 Both options are illustrated below, using a local Ollama model as an example.

-Using a model from LangChain
+Using a Model from LangChain
 -----------------------------

-The LangChain python package contains implementations for many different LLMs and providers.
-Their interface is compatible with our GraphRAG interface, so you can use them easily:
+The LangChain Python package contains implementations for various LLMs and providers.
+Its interface is compatible with our `GraphRAG` interface, facilitating integration:

 .. code:: python